-In reconceiving the way in which digital identities are created, secured, and used, governments are coming to understand that they must go beyond the basics.
+In reconceiving the ways digital identities are created, secured, and used, governments are coming to understand that they must go beyond the basics.
 Rather than simply developing solutions that give users easier access to online services—and creating ever more silos of sensitive, and often inadequately protected, private data in the process—industries are waking up to the true potential of digital identity.

-As a result, the focus is now shifting from considerations about how to simplify authentication towards strategies that enable the digital exchange of verifiable identity-linked information of any kind.
-This requires governments to more carefully think through how they can reduce the need to store citizen data by empowering citizens to directly own and control that data.
+As a result, the focus is now shifting from considerations about how to simplify authentication toward strategies that enable the digital exchange of verifiable, identity-linked information of any kind.
+This requires governments to carefully think through how they can reduce the need to store citizen data by empowering citizens to directly own and control that data.

-One particular approach, Self Sovereign Identity (SSI), is fast emerging as a powerful contender for future digital identity infrastructure.
-With its emphasis on open-source standards, open and decentralized infrastructure, and an inverted model for data ownership, SSI allows reusable, verifiable credentials (think digitally-signed documents) to be issued directly to citizens’ mobile identity wallets, rather than residing in centralized government or big-tech databases.
+One particular approach, self-sovereign identity (SSI), is fast emerging as apowerful contender for future digital-identity infrastructure.
+With itsemphasis on open-source standards, open and decentralized infrastructure, and an inverted model for data ownership, SSI allows reusable, verifiablecredentials (think digitally signed documents) to be issued directly tocitizens’ mobile identity wallets, rather than have them be stored incentralized government or big-tech databases.

-This empowers citizens to choose when and where to share their data, while enabling recipients to instantly verify if a digital document is signed by an authority they trust.
+This empowers citizens to choose when and where to share their data, while enabling recipients to instantly verify whether a digital document has been signed by an authority they trust.

-Above all, governments will need to acknowledge that they cannot tackle this challenge by themselves.
-While the dangers of an exclusively private sector approach to citizen identity and data management are clear, private sector participation will still be critical to not only collectively define standards, but to build out a secure, user-friendly, and modern infrastructure that is economically sustainable.
+Above all, governments will need to acknowledge they can’t tackle this challenge by themselves.
+While the dangers of an exclusively private-sector approach to citizen identity and data management are clear, private-sector participation will still be critical to not only collectively define standards, but also to build a secure, user-friendly, and modern infrastructure that’s economically sustainable.

-Already, a complex ecosystem of small, high-tech innovators, large financial institutions, telecommunication providers, and technology giants is jostling to lead the way when it comes to next-generation digital identity solutions.
-It is these organizations that are poised to enable government initiatives, but it must fall to government to choose wisely and develop strategy that truly serves both citizens and industry alike.
-As the center of gravity moves from on-premises to cloud solutions, and to edge devices like phones, the easy integration of identity solutions via Identity-as-a-Service and cloud providers is becoming widespread.
-Now it’s incumbent on governments to organize and form collaborative private sector partnerships.
+Already, a complex ecosystem of small, high-tech innovators, large financialinstitutions, telecommunication providers, and technology giants is jostling tolead the way when it comes to next-generation digital identity solutions.
+It’sthese organizations that are poised to enable government initiatives, but itmust fall to governments to choose wisely and develop strategies that trulyserve citizens and industry alike.

 Unlocking the potential

-For the time being, we’re still some distance from having an internationally-recognized solution that would work as easily on a government website as in a brick-and-mortar office—or a city bus.
+For the time being, we’re still some distance from having an internationally recognized solution that would work as easily on a government website as in a bricks-and-mortar office—or a city bus.
 But the potential is there.
 Governments simply need to be ready to tap into it.